-These guidelines apply to all new domain name registration requests as well as renewals of existing domain names.
-The rules apply to government departments, government corporations and agents of the Government of Yukon.
+These guidelines apply to all new domain name registration requests and existing domain name renewals.
+The rules apply to departments, corporations and agents of the Government of Yukon.

 What is a domain name?